Entrance Requirements and Placement Process

 - Unofficial high school transcripts or GED/HSE and all unofficial college transcripts.
 (Official transcripts must be on file with the Office of the Registrar.)

-- COMPASS test scores - scores determine placement in math, spelling, reading and vocabulary (can be taken in the Academic Development Center in Meyerhoeffer Building).
-Students must place at the English 101 and general education math level (such as Math 123) to be admitted to the dental assistant program.
-Students who have taken and passed English 101 and Math 123 (or other general education math course) do not need to submit COMPASS scores.
+- Placement Test Scores- Students must place at the English 101 and general education math level (such as Math 123) to be admitted to the dental assistant program.
+Students who have taken and passed English 101 and Math 123 (or other general education math course) do not need to submit placement scores.

 - Cover letter

 - Three professional forms of recommendation (must be sent directly to the program director).